lcp Skip to Main Content

 Any individual who uses antidepressants for longer than 8 weeks faces the risk of developing a physical dependence on the drug, meaning that they can face withdrawal symptoms if they suddenly stop using the drug or significantly decrease their use.

-What Is The Most Likely Side Effect Of Trazodone?
+What Is the Most Likely Side Effect of Trazodone?

 The most common side effects of trazodone include drowsiness, dizziness, and nausea.